s0lst1c3/sentrygun/README.md

 ##Step 3 - network setup

 sentrygun sensors should be arranged in a grid across the area that they are responsible for protecting.
-For example, to add rogue AP protection to a large conference room:
+For example, to add rogue AP protection to a warehouse:

 ![alt tag](https://raw.githubusercontent.com/s0lst1c3/sentrygun/docs/docs/img/sentrygun-grid.png)